 Repairing an emotional connection with your spouse takes time, empathy, and patience.
 Many couples forget that they once were strangers and had to find a way to connect with each other.
 Consider what has worked in the past and reintroduce those strategies.

 If you still feel disconnected from your husband, then it might be time for professional support.
-Use the link below to learn how couples counseling and marriage therapy can help improve your connection and closeness with each other once again.
+I have helped hundreds of couples reconnect with each other and heal their marriage even after they have struggled for years.
+Use the link below to learn more about how a private couples therapy retreat can help you reconnect with your husband and rekindle your sex life.

 Free Relationship Quiz

 There are three pillars of a healthy relationship.
 Take the free quiz to learn how well you and your partner are doing, and what you can do to improve now.